Our History and Philosophy

 “Our objective is to understand the design objectives in the users terms – and then we can design with confidence that we hitting the commercial objectives while we ( have fun!) doing the design itself.”

 “The design process we generally go through is explained on the homepage of this web site – basically we seek to learn about the clients commercial objectives – what they want to supply the end customer with and how they want the designs to solve their problems.
 Only after we have thoroughly done our groundwork do we start designing.”

 “We believe that a process of team work with the client produces the best results- so our methods of working are very “step by step” involving the client all along the way.”

 “Once we have created a product for a client the best sight we ever see is a customer in the high street using one of our bags… and the best commercial result is a trade customer who places repeat orders because of good ‘sell through’.”osophy

 Design IQ believe good business is “no surprises” business .
 You will find our style very direct and to the point.
 We do not hide anything and we set out to make sure you know what is involved at every stage so you can be confident you can afford the project from the start.
-We put everything in writing in advance and you can challenge us about any aspect.
+We put everything in writing in advance.